 Call for Papers

-The Exeter Law Review is inviting submissions of scholarly articles for publication in Volume 45 (2019).
+The Exeter Law Review will soon be inviting submissions of scholarly articles for publication in Volume 46 (2020/21).

 The Editors of the Review encourage submissions from students and scholars in all fields of law on any topic of interest to the legal community that have not been previously published.
 All submissions will be double-blind peer reviewed on the basis of quality and originality.
 As such, authors are required to blind their manuscripts adequately before submission to ensure the integrity of the double-blind peer review.

-Essays submissions should be in the range of 5,000 to 7,000 words, while submissions for publication as an Article should be between 8,000 and 20,000.
+Submissions for publication as an article should be between 8,000 and 20,000 words.
 The Review uses the OSCOLA format and citation style.
-The deadline for submission is the 27th of June 2018.
-Submissions should be made to the Editor-in-Chief at .
+The deadline for submission will be released in September.
+Submissions should be made to the Editor-in-Chief at